 While you might already have butter in your fridge ready to go either for your bread or for your usual cooking, it may not be the same butter predominantly used in baking – unsalted butter, that is.

 I’m Angie, I’m a self-taught baker who’s been baking for over ten years.
-Anyone who’s opened up my fridge would know that butter is a staple for me and there’s always at least five blocks of it in my fridge.
+Anyone who’s opened up my fridge would know that butter is a staple for me and there are always at least five blocks of it in my fridge.
 What can I say, baker problems?

-In this article, I’m going to share with you four substitute options for unsalted butter.
+In this article, I’m going to share with you four replacements for unsalted butter.

 Wanna know more?
 Buckle up buttercup 😉